8 Personality Tests Used in Psychology (And by Employers)

-Around that time, another personality test that came into popularity was psychoanalyst Herman Rorschach’s inkblot test—better known as the Rorschach test—that is still sometimes used today in psychology.
+Around that time, another personality test that came into popularity was psychoanalyst Herman Rorschach’s inkblot test—better known as the Rorschach test—that's still sometimes used today in psychology.

-Nowadays, it is not uncommon to encounter a personality test during the job search.
+Nowadays, it's not uncommon to encounter a personality test during the job search.
 Employers often use different personality tests to understand the character traits of their employees.
-Preemployment personality assessments can also be used to estimate the likelihood of success in job applicants.
+Pre-employment personality assessments can also be used to estimate the likelihood of success in job applicants.
 Some of the more common of these personality tests include:

 1. Myers-Briggs Type Indicator

 Also known as the MBTI, the Myers-Briggs Type Indicator is often used by companies during the hiring process.
 Its questions determine where an applicant falls within four key groupings: extraversion vs. introversion, judging vs. perceiving, intuition vs. sensing and thinking vs. feeling.
 The results of these groupings place test-takers into one of 16 personality types.
 With 93 questions in all, it's a fairly long assessment.